microsoft/finops-toolkit/docs/_reporting/power-bi/cost-summary.md

 ## Raw data

 The **Raw data** page shows a table with most columns to help you explore FOCUS columns.
+This page is only available in storage-based reports.
+If using Data Explorer, please use the [Data Explorer query console](https://dataexplorer.azure.com).

 > ![Screenshot of the Raw data page](https://github.com/microsoft/finops-toolkit/assets/399533/3c74bceb-202f-4830-99f6-f02d1e831340)